ALLENDE123X/relix/README.md

 ### Pro Tip:
 When browsing any GitHub repository, simply change `github.com` to `whatchangedgithub.com` in your browser's address bar to instantly access the changelog generator for that specific repo.

+### Production Security Note:
+This setup is purely for demo purposes.
+In a true production environment, only authorized contributors to public repositories would be allowed to generate changelogs.
+This could be implemented by offering a GitHub SSO option to verify contributor permissions before allowing changelog generation.

 ## User-Centered Product Design

 ### Developer-First Experience Design